-In the individual paper, the student is expected to articulate a component of the theory discussed in the course related to a real occurrence at the level of the national economy of a country of choice.
+In this individual paper, students are expected to articulate a component of the theory discussed in in the course related to a real occurrence at the level of the national economy of a country of your choice.

-For assignment details, please refer to the ACG 2011 Project Brief posted on Blackboard.
+For assignment details, please refer to the ACG 2001 Project Brief 1 posted on Blackboard.
 The evaluation rubric to be used for assessment is also included.
-The assignment is due on Thursday of week 4.
+The assignment is due on Thursday of week 2.